 A year later, we got married, and the rest is history.
 Till death do us part.
 A beautiful story.

-The photo at left was taken of their anniversary after 65 years of marriage.
+The photo of José and Angélica was taken at their anniversary after 65 years of marriage.

 The following is a reprint from the Feb/Mar 1999 issue of “¿…y la familia?” and is the story of how Isidro Rivera met his wife, Rosita Hernández.

 It was June of 1936.
 I had graduated from school and was home playing with a mandolin.
 I laid it down and heard the voice of a young girl coming from the house next door.
 I tell you, they moved there recently and there was an old lady, an old man, and some young fellows.
 I didn’t know their names yet.
 They came there first and Rosita came about a week later.
 That’s when I heard that sweet voice of a young country girl (exciting).

 I stood and looked out to see if I could spot her (no dice).
 I waited…then she came out into the yard and I liked what I saw.
 A nice girl on the heavy side with a sweet, round face.
 She looked so clean and preened up that she didn’t belong there.
 She looked at me and smiled and went back inside.
 I liked her smile and something did click inside of me.